Greener

 Small choices compound

-The product swaps and progress visualizations empower users to reach their goals while allowing for socioeconomic fluctuations and day to day inconsistencies. see real impact through small changes.
+The product swaps and progress visualizations empower users to reach their goals while allowing for socioeconomic fluctuations and day-to-day inconsistencies to see real impact through small changes.